CoderChristopher/MusicPlayerTracker/README.md

 	a unique numeric identification.
 This allows for each player to have a unique state and unique tracking in the system.

-	authenticate.php: This a simple script that take in a password from the request and then compares it against a stored hash of the correct password.
+	authenticate.php: This a simple script that takes in a password from the request and then compares it against a stored hash of the correct password.
+In hindsight I see an obvious oversite in this design where the script should also take an input of the current password and verify that the password matches the current password before changing the password to a new one.
+It would be very simple for a nefarious cracker to send a new password to this endpoint.

 	avgpercentage.php: This script performs a basic MYSQL query to find the average listen time for a particular track id to be expressed